On this page

 Appointed October 2024 to October 2027

-Dr McElnay is currently Chair of the Assessment Panel and Member of the Education and Training Committee at the New Zealand College of Public Health Medicine.
-She is also Vice-President of Living Streets Aotearoa.
+Dr McElnay is the Chair of the Assessment Panel and Member of the Education and Training Committee at the New Zealand College of Public Health Medicine.
+She is also an Executive council member of Living Streets Aotearoa.
+She was previously the Clinical Lead, Immunisation, in the National Public Health Service and was the Director of Public Health at the Ministry of Health from 2017 to 2022.
 She was previously President of the New Zealand College of Public Health Medicine and the Director of Population Health, Health Equity Champion, and Clinical Director of Population Health at Hawke’s Bay District Health Board.
-Dr McElnay was awarded the Queen’s Service Order in 2023 for her services to public health.

 Former committee members

-Sir Collin Tukuitonga from December 2022 to December 2023.
+- Sir Collin Tukuitonga from December 2022 to December 2023